opium-pro/master-hook/docs/CACHING.md

 Cache is being updated every time you update the storage.
 So it's always fresh!
 Cached data are being used unly when the app is launching to display the data immediately with no need to wait server responce.

-> If server did't response and you want your user to continue using cached data, just don't update cached values in your storage
+> If server did't response and you want your user to continue using cached data, just don't update cached values in your MasterHook storage

 ## Change caching storage